strimzi/proposals/06x-new-kafka-roller.md

       - Combined nodes
       - Broker only nodes

    - Wait for the restarted node to have `SERVING` within `postOperationalTimeoutMs`.
 If the timeout is reached and the node's `numRetries` is greater than or equal to `maxRetries`, throw `TimeoutException`.
-Otherwise increment node's `numRetries` and repeat from step 3.
+Otherwise increment node's `numRetries` and repeat from step 2.

-6. Further refine the broker nodes in `MAYBE_RECONFIGURE` group:
+7. Further refine the broker nodes in `MAYBE_RECONFIGURE` group:
    - Describe Kafka configurations for each node via Admin API and compare them against the desired configurations.
 This is essentially the same mechanism we use today for the current KafkaRoller.
    - If a node has configuration changes and they can be dynamically updated, add the node into another group called `RECONFIGURE`.
    - If a node has configuration changes but they cannot be dynamically updated, add the node into the `RESTART` group.
    - If a node has no configuration changes, put the node into the `NOP` group.

-7. Reconfigure each node in `RECONFIGURE` group:
+8. Reconfigure each node in `RECONFIGURE` group:
-   - If `numReconfigAttempts` of a node is greater than the configured `maxReconfigAttempts`, add a restart reason to its context and repeat from step 3.
+   - If `numReconfigAttempts` of a node is greater than the configured `maxReconfigAttempts`, add a restart reason to its context and repeat from step 2.
 Otherwise continue.
    - Send `incrementalAlterConfig` request with its config updates.
    - Transitions the node's state to `RECONFIGURED` and increment its `numReconfigAttempts`.
    - Wait for each node that got configurations updated until they have `LEADING_ALL_PREFERRED` within the `postOperationalTimeoutMs`.
-   - If the `postOperationalTimeoutMs` is reached, repeat from step 3.
+   - If the `postOperationalTimeoutMs` is reached, repeat from step 2.

-8. If at this point, the `RESTART` group is empty, the reconciliation will be completed successfully.
+9. If at this point, the `RESTART` group is empty and if there is no nodes that is in `NOT_READY` state, the reconciliation will be completed successfully.
+   - If there are nodes in `NOT_READY` state, wait for them to have `SERVING` within the `postOperationalTimeoutMs`.
+   - If the timeout is reached for a node and its `numRetries` is greater than or equal to `maxRetries`, throw `TimeoutException`.
+   - Otherwise increment node's `numRetries` and repeat from step 2.
+   This is consistent with how the current roller handles unready nodes.

-9. Otherwise, batch nodes in `RESTART` group and get the next batch to restart:
+10. Otherwise, batch nodes in `RESTART` group and get the next batch to restart:
    - Further categorize nodes based on their roles so that the following restart order can be enforced:
        1. `NON_ACTIVE_CONTROLLER` - Pure controller that is not the active controller
        2. `ACTIVE_CONTROLLER` - Pure controller that is the active controller (the quorum leader)